-For employees or students who cannot or should not wear masks consistent with Department of Health exemption criteria, the employer must provide additional safeguards to address the additional risk, such as:
+For employees or students who cannot or should not wear masks consistent with DOH exemption criteria, the employer must provide additional safeguards to address the additional risk, such as:

 - The employee providing the service remotely or students receiving the service(s) remotely,